Logo du gouvernement du Québec.

 Maturity Percentage (%)

 Borrowing diversification by term is reflected in the debt maturity profile presented in the following chart.
-As at March 31, 2025, the average debt maturity is expected to be 11 years.
+As at March 31, 2025, the average debt maturity was 11 years.

 Graphic 2 – Long-term debt maturity as at March 31, 2025 (millions of Canadian dollars)